Bercraft/dbr-e621-lists-archive/raw/README.md

-# todo: use google bigquery dump in future
+## todo: use google bigquery dump in future, and upload to HF, in parquet

 ### note: the raw mode of my script had an issue where first page it scraped is duplicated, oops